SFDO-Community-Sprints/NPSP-Flow-Replacements/README.md

 ## Future Contributions
 (AKA what were you unable to finish at the Sprint) Replace with the goals your team would like to continue working on next time.

+* Finalise first draft of documentation.
+* Get documentation reviewed.
+* Test installation of Flows and check for any issues.

 ***